caerbannogwhite/preludio/core/gandalff/README.md

 	// Get the element at index i.
 	Get(i int) any
+	// Get the element at index i as a string.
+	GetString(i int) string
 	// Set the element at index i.
 	Set(i int, v any) GDLSeries